Hidden Lake Gardens : Events

 The most scenic and hilliest course in southeast Michigan!
 Come enjoy a beautiful fall morning at Hidden Lake Gardens for the 16th Annual RUN FOR THE HILLS!
 1 Mile & 5K Run or Walk along paved roads.
 Proceeds from the race will benefit Hidden Lake Gardens and Oh These Irish Hills! organization.

-Learn more at the Run for the Hills! website.
+Learn more at our Run for the Hills! page.

 Check back for race registration to open or contact us at hlg@msu.edu with questions.